MartijnDwars/metaborg.github.io/dev/maven/setup.md

 ## Installing

 Maven can be downloaded and installed from <http://maven.apache.org/download.cgi>.
-We require at least Maven 3.2, and recommend Maven 3.2.5.
+We require Maven 3.2.5 or 3.3.9 (exact versions), and recommend Maven 3.3.9.

 Maven can be easily installed on OSX with Homebrew by executing `brew install maven`.
 Confirm the installation and version by running `mvn --version`.